 I have not settled lawsuits.

-And we've won actually seven straight lawsuits and will continue to win.
+And we've won actually seven straight lawsuits and we'll continue to win.

-This general counsel, John Robinson for the Bernie Sanders campaign, is informing everyone to beware of people like me out and about trying to capture conversation.
+This general counsel, John Robinson, for the Bernie Sanders campaign, is informing everyone to beware of people like me out and about trying to capture conversations.

 I find this amazing.

-It's not the people, you know, it's not the people that are involved in saying this crazy stuff and, you know, talking about sending senators to re-education camps.
+It's not the people that are involved in saying this crazy stuff and talking about sending senators to re-education camps and saying that the guillotine for the rich and all this sort of stuff.

-But and but and I will tell people not to whine or complain but if you're a conservative in media the few of us that exist uh we deal with the same thing every day.
+And I will tell people, not to whine or complain, but if you're a conservative in media, the few of us that exist, we deal with the same thing every day.

-They monitor every word they monitor every second, every minute, every hour of every day that I'm on the air in the hopes that I say one thing they can take one word, one phrase, one sentence out of context and then use it to try to attempt to shut down this show or shut down another show that they don't like.
+They can take one word, one phrase, one sentence out of context, and then use it to try to attempt to shut down this show or shut down another show that they don't like.

-Sean I'm going to read a quote from the general counsel John Robinson who sent out this email out today to everyone inside the Bernie Sanders campaign.
+Sean, I'm going to read a quote from the general counsel John Robinson who sent out this email out today to everyone inside the Bernie Sanders campaign, general counsel for Bernie Sanders, said, quote, a few general points.

 Be careful what you say.

-Don't embrace communism he said be careful telling people that that's what we're what we believe in.
+He said, be careful telling people that that's what we believe in.

-So Project Veritas has premised on the fact that we're trying to we're trying to get people to reform their behavior.
+So Project Veritas has premised on the fact that we're trying to get people to reform their behavior.

-We want we want people to know just how outside the mainstream these policies are that you can't believe in this stuff and run for president.
+We want people to know just how outside the mainstream these policies are, that you can't believe in this stuff and run for president.

-You can't you can't you can't actually prescribe policy solutions like this.
+You can't actually prescribe policy solutions like this.

-And because the mainstream media will never report this stuff that's why it's so important Project Veritas continues to because we're the only we're the only investigative reporting agency that's willing to expose these sacred cows.
+And because the mainstream media will never report this stuff, that's why it's so important Project Veritas continues to, because we're the only investigative reporting agency that's willing to expose these sacred cows.

-So we in response, Sean, we always have more tapes.
+So in the response, Sean, we always have more tapes.

 I do think that, you know, we're putting the pressure on.